teohm/natives-install/README.md

 ### Project-specific

-It also looks for a `natives-catalog` directory in current working directory, and loads any YAML catalog files in the directory.
+It also looks for a `natives-catalog/` directory in current working directory, and loads any YAML catalog files in the directory.

 ## Contributing to natives